• Home

 Interest

-Upon loan approval, the bank will determine your interest rate primarily based on your creditworthiness.
-This interest rate is then converted into an annual percentage rate (APR), which includes your interest rate along with any relevant fees.
+When you’re approved for a loan, the bank will assign you an interest rate largely based on your creditworthiness.
+Your interest rate will be translated into an annual percentage rate, or APR, which factors in your interest rate plus any applicable fees.

 Avoidable personal loan costs